-The first step is to determine what you need, which depends on the application your bag has.
+The first step is to determine what you need, which depends on the application your case has.
 Some people have multiple bags for multiple types of occasions.

 One example of multiple bag use is with 3-Gun shooters.
-They may have a range bag and also a competition bag, because each bag will contain two totally different setups and items.
+They may have a range bag and also a competition case because each bag will contain two totally different setups and items.

 What I typically keep in my rifle range bag: